karlseguin/http.zig/readme.md

         // Maximum number of query string parameters to accept.
         // Additional parameters will be silently ignored.
         .max_query_count: usize = 32,

-        // Time in millisecond to wait for reading the header .read_header_timeout = null,

-        // Time in millisecond to wait for reading the body .read_body_timeout = null,
     },

     // various options for tweaking response object .response = .{
         // Used to buffer the response header.
-        // This MUST be at least as big as your largest individual header+value+4
-        // (the +4 is for for the colon+space and the \r\n)
+If the header is larger, a buffer will be
+        // pulled from the large buffer pool, or dynamic allocations will take place.
-        .header_buffer_size: usize = 4096,
+        .header_buffer_size: usize = 1024,

-        // Used to buffer dynamic responses.
-If the response body is larger than this
+        // Used to buffer the response body.
+If the body is larger, a buffer will be
-        // value, a dynamic buffer will be allocated.
-It's possible to set this to 0,
-        // but this should only be done if the overwhelming majority of responses
-        // are set directly using res.body = "VALUE"; and not a dynamic response
-        // generator like res.json(..);
+        // pulled from the large buffer pool, or dynamic allocations will take place.
-        .body_buffer_size: usize = 32_768,
+        .body_buffer_size: usize = 1024,

         // The maximum number of headers to accept.
         // Additional headers will be silently ignored.